 Partnership between Enterprise Risk Management, Compliance, and Internal Audit

 The information presented on this website is for informational purposes only and nothing on this website should be construed or relied upon as legal advice.
-The OGC or UW-Madison or UW-Milwaukee legal offices should be consulted regarding the specific facts and circumstances associated with any legal matter.
+The UW System Office of General Counsel or UW-Madison or UW-Milwaukee legal offices should be consulted regarding the specific facts and circumstances associated with any legal matter.